 8) Is yours successful by your definition?

 No, not yet.
-Maybe it won't be, but I have a lot of good friends who read all the time and that makes me happy.
+Maybe it won't be, but I have a lot of good friends who read all the time and that makes me happy.9) What pisses you off most in other weblogs?
+What pleases you most?

 I don't read weblogs that "piss me off".
 If I don't enjoy the path of a weblog I simply don't read it.
 That doesn't mean someone else won't enjoy reading it (which is why I try not to criticize a weblob, even if I criticize a particular post.)
-As far as what gives me the most pleasure; it would be wit, interesting topics, something to think about, even if I don't agree with the hosts position.
+As far as what gives me the most pleasure; it would be wit, interesting topics, something to think about, even if I don't agree with the hosts position.10) Make a list of 10 weblogs/journal style websites that you wish your weblog/website/writing site was like.

 Oh, I hate questions like this, however, if I must limit myself to 10.